top of page

 M8: Integrated Growing Systems

-Agriculture
+Urban Agriculture

-Food Forest
+Food Forest Tour

 Mushroom Inoculation

-Design Activities: Guild, planting plan
+Design Activities: Guild planting plan

 Design wkd.jpg

-M9: Design Project Wkd
+M9: Design Project Weekend

 Design Process: